Italy's Iveco ups 2023 guidance after operating profit jump

-May 11 (Reuters) - Italian truckmaker Iveco IVG.MI on Thursday raised its guidance for this year, after posting a 63.4% rise in adjusted operating profits in the first quarter.
+May 11 (Reuters) - Italian truckmaker Iveco IVG.MI on Thursday raised its earnings guidance for this year, after posting a 63.4% year-on-year jump in adjusted operating profit in the first quarter.

-The manufacturer said its adjusted earnings before interest and tax (EBIT) from industrial activities would come in between 510-550 million euros ($561.41-$605.44 million) this year, up from a previous forecast of between 460-500 million euros.
+The manufacturer said its adjusted earnings before interest and tax (EBIT) from industrial activities would come in between 510 million and 550 million euros ($561-$605 million) this year, up from a previous forecast of between 460 million and 500 million euros.

 Its EBIT from industrial activities stood at 134 million euros in the January to March period.